 Finishing your presentation well requires some work and training.
 But that work is worthwhile.
-You have the opportunity to boost the collective memory of your presentation among your audience.
+Because you don’t want to revert to this PowerPoint presentation shortcut.
+It’s not a good solution.
+So, you have the opportunity to boost the collective memory of your presentation among your audience.
 And that’s your aim when you finish your presentation.

 For more presentation skills tips and other ways to finish your presentation you can always join a presentation course.
 You can join a public course at one of more than 40 presentation training centres.
 Or, as an alternative, why not ask us to run a course at your place of work.
 Because a tailored course could be just right for all your team.

 “Let your speech be alway with grace, seasoned with salt.”

 Telling It Straight is our very own presentation tips newsletter.
 Packed with skills tips to help you with your next presentation, why not receive it this month?

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.